nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/examples/04-images-dimensions/README.md

-# Step 3: resized images
+# Step 4: Images dimensions

 ## Run it